Galzai/MK32/README.md

 - Rotary Encoders (With customizable encoder commands)
 - Battery Monitoring
 - Power Management
+- Basic plugin support

 ## To-do:
+- Update esp-idf version to v4.1.
 - Plugin API support(Implemented):
 	-Currently only one plugin can run at a time (to modify).
-- More than 2 pads with espnow (currently supports 2 pads).
+- More than 2 pads with espnow (currently supports 2 pads) - Optional.
 - Connection switching.
 - Modify keymap via webserver:
 	* Functions for storing (and reading) AP data on flash complete.